 Structural Plywood/Plywood Sheathing

-It is designed for long-lasting fixtures and structures and is cost-effective and sturdy.
+This type is designed for long-lasting fixtures and structures and is cost-effective and sturdy.
 Although it is unfinished, it is suitable for use in hidden areas.
 Additionally, it is commonly used for beams, bracing, and framing.

 Plywood Cabinets Advantages and Disadvantages